Kaluza's law: The law

 Thus in lines categorised in Sievers' theory of Anglo-Saxon meter as A2a, such as Beowulf line 222a ('brimclifu blīcan') or 1171a ('goldwine gumena'), the second and third syllables (in these examples '-clifu' and '-wine' respectively) resolve, and in these cases they consistently end in an etymologically short vowel, with no consonant.
 (These are sometimes known as 'Kaluza Type I verses' and there are sixty-two examples in the poem.)

 Yet in lines of type D2 and D*2, such as Beowulf line 2042a ('eald æscwiga') or 2912b ('feorh cyninges') the potentially resolving syllables (in these examples '-wiga' and 'cynin-') follow a stressed syllable (in these examples 'æsc-' and 'feorh') and might in theory resolve.
 If they did, however, the line would contain only three syllables, too few to meet the four-syllable minimum requirement of Old English alliterative metre.
 In such verses in Beowulf, the unstressed syllable consistently includes a consonant and/or has an etymologically long vowel.
 (These are sometimes known as 'Kaluza Type II verses' and there are forty-four examples in the poem.)

 R. D. Fulk developed Kaluza's observations to argue that they show that at the time when Beowulf was composed, poetic varieties of Old English still distinguished between long and short vowels in unstressed syllables.
 There is no precise evidence for when these distinctions were lost, but there is a range of evidence for other kinds of unstressed vowel reduction in the history of Old English.
 This evidence suggests that vowel-length distinctions in unstressed vowels could not have persisted beyond c.
 725 in Mercian Old English or c.
 825 in Northumbrian Old English.
 This implies a relatively early date for Beowulf.

-No other Old English poem coheres to Kaluza's law to any significant degree.